 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index®(LEI) for Japan decreased 0.7 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.3 percent in January.
+The Conference Board Leading Economic Index® (LEI) for Japan decreased 0.7 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.4 percent in May.

-With the decrease of 0.7 percent in January, The Conference Board LEI for Japan now stands at 100.4 (2004=100).
-Based on revised data, this index decreased 0.2 percent in December and increased 0.5 percent in November.
-During the six-month span through January, the index increased 1.6 percent, and nine of the ten components advanced (diffusion index, six-month span equals 90.0 percent).
+With the decrease of 0.7 percent in May, The Conference Board LEI for Japan now stands at 98.9 (2004=100).
+Based on revised data, this index decreased 1.1 percent in April and decreased 0.2 percent in March.
+During the six-month span through May, the index decreased 2.4 percent, and five of the ten components advanced (diffusion index, six-month span equals 50.0 percent).

-With the increase of 0.3 percent in January, The Conference Board CEI for Japan now stands at 97.1 (2004=100).
-Based on revised data, this index increased 0.1 percent in December and in November.
-During the six-month span through January, the index increased 0.9 percent, and three of the four components advanced (diffusion index, six-month span equals 75.0 percent).
+With the increase of 0.4 percent in May, The Conference Board CEI for Japan now stands at 96.2 (2004=100).
+Based on revised data, this index decreased 1.6 percent in April and increased 0.6 percent in March.
+During the six-month span through May, the index decreased -0.5 percent, and three of the four components advanced (diffusion index, six-month span equals 75.0 percent).

-* The series in The Conference Board LEI that are based on our estimates are the six month growth rate of labor productivity, real operating profits and new orders for machinery.
+* The series in The Conference Board LEI that are based on our estimates are the six month growth rate of labor productivity, real operating profits and new orders for machinery and construction.
 The series in The Conference Board CEI that is based on our estimates is real manufacturing sales.